ATIS3 Test Data

 |Author(s):||Deborah A. Dahl, Madeleine Bates, Michael Brown, William Fisher, Kate Hunicke-Smith, David Pallett, Christing Pao, Alexander Rudnicky, Elizabeth Shriberg, John S. Garofolo, Jonathan G. Fiscus, Denise Danielson, Enrico Bocchieri, Bruce Buntschuh, Beverly Schwartz, Sandra Peters, Robert Ingria, Robert Weide, Yuzong Chang, Eric Thayer, Lynette Hirschman, Joe Polifroni, Bruce Lund, Goh Kawai, Tom Kuhn, Lew Norton|

 |Data Source(s):||microphone speech|

 |Citation:||Dahl, Deborah A., et al. ATIS3 Test Data LDC95S26.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1995.|

-This release also contains the ATIS3 46 city/52 airport relational database, a revised Principles of Interpretation and test implementation and scoring instructions as well as other general documentation.
+This release also contains the ATIS3 46 city/52 airport relational database, a revised Principles of Interpretation document, and test implementation and scoring instructions as well as other relevant documentation.

-The ATIS3 corpus has been verified, collated, documented by the National Institute of Standards and Technology (NIST) in cooperation with MADCOW and distributed by the Linguistic Data Consortium (LDC).
+ATIS3 Test Data has been verified, collated and documented by the National Institute of Standards and Technology (NIST) in cooperation with the ARPA-SLS Multi-site ATIS Data Collection Working Group (MADCOW) and is distributed by the Linguistic Data Consortium.